Sacred Cow Saturday - Episode 10 - Religion and Politics

 I often hear Ronald Reagan's name maligned by intellectuals but unlike Obama he showed that the issue of life was not “above his pay grade”.
 When asked when does life begin Reagan (like Obama) said he did not know, but in contrast to Obama he said that that uncertainty was reason enough never to allow abortion.
 It would seem that, if elected, Obama should get minimum wage.

 The emergents, liberals, and "red letter" crowd have railed long and hard against the "religious right" for being too political and campaigning for the wrong issues.
 In fact guys like Tony Campolo (standing on the Democratic party platform), Jim Wallis (who chastened the religious right for their failure to be civil whilst saying "George W. Bush was, and is, clueless about how to be the president of the United States") and Brian McLaren (who is doing and funding TV commercials or Barack Obama) continually claim to be above partisan politics.
-After years of their pontificating against the "religious right" their true colours have come out.
-Their problem with the religious right was never that they were political, they just didn't like that side of politics.
-It is hypocrisy of the highest order that demands the sternest rebuke and discipline by their local congregations.

 The truth is that the "religious right" gets it wrong.
 But their failure has not been the issues they have fought or political opportunism.
 They have fought the right issues but have shifted the emphasis in evangelicalism from mission to activism.
 It is good to fight moral issues but fantasy to think that morality can be legislated.
 I often say that the heart of the human problem is the problem of the human heart and God's ordained method for changing the human heart has been faithful preaching; "For since, in the wisdom of God, the world did not know God through wisdom, it pleased God through the folly of what we preach to save those who believe" (I Corinthians 1:21).
 No amount of legislation can do what can only be done by God's Holy Spirit - regenerating the human heart.